Danny7226/LearningSummary/README.md

 ### Double-checked lock
 * To reduce lock overload and achieve lazy initialization
-* First if check is to prevent constantly gaining and releasing lock
+* First `if` check is to prevent constantly gaining and releasing lock
-* Second if check is to make sure actually un-assignment after gaining lock
+* Second `if` check is to make sure actually un-assignment after gaining lock
 * `synchronized` is to make sure `allocate memory` `construct object` `assign object to memory` are atomic
+  * Reason for this is, `new Object()` is not atomic
   * if not atomic, memory might be allocated but object not assigned
   * another thread might return memory with unassigned object, which might result in error
 * `volatile` is necessary as instance state needs to be visible to all threads